RobotoSkunk/PixelMan-Adventures-Legacy/ROADMAP.md

 - [ ] Make the main menu, obviously.
 - [ ] Add the credits menu to the game and make it work by reading the credits from a file.

+## Version 0.4.0-beta
+- [ ] Finish the first world.
+- [ ] Make the first bossfight.
+- [ ] Make the file system for level editor.
+	- [ ] Make the level editor save and load system.
+	- [ ] Make the level importing and exporting system.